 She is a Lifetime Member of SPIE, the international society for optics and phototonics, an Early Career Member of the Optical Society of America (OSA), and a member of the Biomedical Engineering Society (BMES), the National Society of Black Engineers (NSBE), and the Institute of Electrical and Electronics Engineers (IEEE).
 Within IEEE, she holds various memberships in the Ultrasonics, Ferroelectrics, and Frequency Control Society and the Robotics and Automation Society.

 Her numerous conference presentations include the keynote address for the 2019 International Conference on Medical Imaging with Deep Learning and the 2018 keynote address for the OSA-sponsored Conference on Optics, Atoms and Laser Applications (KOALA), Listening to the Sound of Light to Guide Surgeries.
 Bell’s professional service is equally extensive, among them, organizing the 2019 Special Session on Advances in Ultrasound Imaging Technology for the American Association of Physicists in Medicine (AAPM), chairing the Biomedical Imaging and Instrumentation track for the 2019 BMES conference, helping to organize several IEEE conferences, and championing Women in Engineering/Diversity for the IEEE Ultrasonics Standing Committee.
-In addition to reviewing articles for numerous journals, she is Associate Editor in Chief of IEEE Transactions on Ultrasonics Ferroelectrics and Frequency Control and Associate Editor of two additional journals in her field: Photoacoustics and Ultrasonic Imaging.
+In addition to reviewing articles for numerous journals, she is Associate Editor in Chief of IEEE Transactions on Ultrasonics Ferroelectrics and Frequency Control, Associate Editor of IEEE Transactions on Medical Imaging, and Associate Editor of two additional journals in her field: Photoacoustics and Ultrasonic Imaging.
 She is also guest editing Deep Learning in Medical Ultrasound – from image formation to image analysis, IEEE Transactions on Ultrasonics Ferroelectrics and Frequency Control.